 Originally, this type of siding was designed in order to solve a problem.
 In the colonial days, rain and cool air would seep through the board siding on homes.
 The batten was added to cover the cracks between the boards and seal the interior of the home from the exterior weather.

-Board and batten vinyl siding looks similar to wood board and batten siding, but is more durable and requires less maintenance.
+Board and batten vinyl siding looks similar to wood board and batten siding, but requires less maintenance.
 Vinyl siding will not rot and does not require repainting, like wood siding.

 You might also like: How to Decorate a Porch on a Budget